tompazourek/Colourful/docs/topic-color-difference.md

 The Colourful library contains a range of algorithms that can be used to compute a [difference between colors](https://en.wikipedia.org/wiki/Color_difference), i.e. provide a certain metric that can be used as a distance between two colors in a color space.

 The color difference is commonly denoted as delta E, or ΔE.

-The algorithms that are currently built-in are:

-- CIE Delta-E 1976
-- CMC l:c 1984
-- CIE Delta-E 1994
-- CIE Delta-E 2000
-- Delta E<sub>z</sub>
-- Euclidean distance

-Some of these algorithms operate on specific color spaces.
+Some of the algorithms operate on specific color spaces.
 If you want to use them in other color spaces, you can do so if you [convert your colors](topic-conversion.md) into the required space beforehand.

 ## CIE Delta-E 1976